ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     (tuple, 2)

-This tuple usually contains two key objects: (1) a message containing the information requested from DataFed, and (2) the *type* of that  message, which allows us to interpret the reply and parse its fields correctly -- in this case, our message is in the form of a ``'ListingReply'``.
+This tuple usually contains two key objects:

+1. a message containing the information requested from DataFed
+2. the *type* of that  message, which allows us to interpret the reply and parse its fields correctly -- in this case, our message is in the form of a ``'ListingReply'``.

 A simple check of the object type will confirm the type of our core `Google Protocol Buffer <https://developers.google.com/protocol-buffers>`_ message: